Limulo/game-sound-sae2017/references.md

 * [VCV Rack](https://vcvrack.com/) modular synthetizer;
 * GNU/Linux instrument and plugin by [Zita](http://kokkinizita.linuxaudio.org/linuxaudio/index.html);
 * [hexter](http://dssi.sourceforge.net/hexter.html) a Yamaha DX7 emulator for GNU/Linux by [Sam Bolton](http://smbolton.com/);
+* [Intermorphic](https://intermorphic.com/), a company with many years of experience in building generative music apps and sound engines.
+[Koan](https://en.wikipedia.org/wiki/Koan_(program), Noatikl, Liptikl, Mixtikl, Wotja are only a few of the software they developed;

 Tools for development: